Togo: History

-Archaeological finds indicate that tribes were able to produce pottery and process iron.
+Archaeological finds indicate that societies were able to produce pottery and process iron.
 The name Togo is translated from the Ewe language as "behind the river".
-During the period from the 11th century to the 16th century, tribes entered the region: the Ewé from the west, and the Mina and Gun from the east.
-Most of them settled in coastal areas.
+During the period from the 11th century to the 16th century, the Ewé entered the area from the west, and the Mina and Gun from the east.
+Most of them settled on the coast.
 The Atlantic slave trade began in the 16th century, and for the next two hundred years the coastal region was a trading centre for Europeans in search of slaves, earning Togo and the surrounding region the name "The Slave Coast".

-In 1884, a paper was signed at Togoville with King Mlapa III, whereby Germany claimed a protectorate over a stretch of territory along the coast and gradually extended its control inland.
-Its borders were defined after the capture of hinterland by German forces and signing agreements with France and Britain.
+In 1884, a paper was forcibly signed at Togoville with King Mlapa III, whereby Germany claimed a protectorate over a stretch of territory along the coast and gradually extended its control inland.
+Its borders were defined after the capture of the hinterland by German forces and signing agreements with France and Britain.
 In 1905, this became the German colony of Togoland.
 The local population was forced to work, cultivate cotton, coffee, and cocoa and pay taxes.
 A railway and the port of Lomé were built for export of agricultural products.
 The Germans introduced techniques of cultivation of cocoa, coffee and cotton and developed the infrastructure.

-During the First World War, Togoland was invaded by Britain and France, proclaiming the Anglo-French condominium.
-The Togoland Campaign involved the successful French and British invasion of the German colony of Togoland during the West African Campaign of the First World War.
+During World War I, Togoland was invaded by Britain and France, proclaiming the Anglo-French condominium, during the West African Campaign.
 Following the Allied invasion of the colony in August 1914, German forces were defeated, forcing the colony's surrender on 26 August 1914.
 On 7 December 1916, the condominium collapsed and Togoland was subsequently partitioned into British and French zones, creating the colonies of British Togoland and French Togoland.
 On 20 July 1922, Great Britain received the League of Nations mandate to govern the western part of Togo and France to govern the eastern part.
 In 1945, the country received the right to send three representatives to the French parliament.

 After World War II, these mandates became UN Trust Territories.
 The residents of British Togoland voted to join the Gold Coast as part of the independent nation of Ghana in 1957.
-French Togoland became an autonomous republic within the French Union in 1959, while France retained the right to control the defense, foreign relations, and finances.
+French Togoland became an autonomous republic within the French Union in 1959, while France retained the right to control defence, foreign relations, and finances.